pgstef/pgstef.github.io/_posts/2019-03-26-pgbackrest_archiving_tricks.md

 Maximum size of the PostgreSQL archive queue.

 After the limit is reached, the following will happen:
-  * pgBackRest will notify PostgreSQL that the WAL was successfully archived, then DROP IT.
+  * pgBackRest will notify PostgreSQL that the WAL was successfully archived, then **DROP IT**.
   * A warning will be output to the PostgreSQL log.

-If this occurs then the archive log stream will be interrupted and PITR will not be possible past that point. **A new backup will be required to regain full restore capability**.
+If this occurs, then, the archive log stream will be interrupted and PITR will not be possible past that point. **A new backup will be required to regain full restore capability**.